Transformers · OrevateAI

 The grantee’s role is to accept the transfer.
 They are the ones who will become the new owner or holder of the rights.
 For a grantee, understanding the terms of the grant, the condition of what is being transferred, and their own obligations is paramount.
 They are essentially taking on a new asset or right.

-In my experience helping with that family property sale, the grantee was the buyer.
-They were eager to receive the deed and officially become the new owners, but they also needed to understand the terms of the mortgage and property taxes they were now responsible for.
+In the context of a property sale, the grantee is the buyer.
+They are eager to receive the deed and officially become the new owners, but they also need to understand the terms of any associated mortgage, property taxes, or other financial responsibilities they are now accountable for.

 Grantor vs Grantee in Deeds

-The distinction between grantor and grantee is perhaps most critical when looking at property deeds, such as a Warranty Deed or a Quitclaim Deed.
+The distinction between grantor and grantee is perhaps most critical when examining property deeds, such as a Warranty Deed, Special Warranty Deed, or a Quitclaim Deed.
 These legal documents formally transfer ownership of real estate.
+As of 2026, these remain the primary instruments for such transfers.

 • The Grantor is the party transferring ownership (the seller).
 They sign the deed to convey their interest in the property.